hacks-guide/Guide-WiiU/faq.md

 Dr. Kawashima's Brain Training [PAL]\
 Brain Age: Train Your Brain in Minutes a Day!
 [USA]\
 Kawashima: Motto Nou wo Kitaeru Otona no DS Training [JPN]
->
-> Currently all bans have been for very obvious and intrusive actions, specifically:

 ### Can I install games from my USB instead of SD?

 > First off your Hard Disk/Flashdrive has to be formatted to Fat32.
 Then you want to just put the Homebrew Launcher, Wup Installer and an /install folder on the hard disk with the game you want to install.
 You also need this version of Mocha on the sdcard https://www.wiiubru.com/appstore/#/app/mocha_fat32 Now you start the Wii U up with no USB devices plugged in at all.
 Once at the menu you plug in the Fat32 disk and it will ask to format it, you say no.
 You then boot into Homebrew and run the Mocha Fat32 support version and set the following settings:
 >
 > Config view mode: default\